 The Nasdaq stock market has notified Genomic Solutions that Genomic Solutions currently fails to meet the maintenance standards for continued listing on the Nasdaq National Market.
-As a result, Genomic Solutions' common stock is subject to delisting.
-Genomic Solutions is in the process of filing an appeal with Nasdaq and will continue to be listed on the Nasdaq National Market pending the resolution of this appeal.
+As a result, Genomic Solutions' common stock is subject to delisting effective September 10, 2002.
+Genomic Solutions does not intend to appeal the delisting decision, but does intend to make an application to the Nasdaq stock market to have its shares of common stock quoted on the Nasdaq SmallCap Market.
 Genomic Solutions believes that the market price for its common stock may be adversely affected as a result of its failure to continue to be listed on the Nasdaq National Market.